ibetovski/SkypeAPI/README.md

 # SkypeAPI
 A generic API for accessing and interacting with Skype.

+Unlike some other 3rd-party API's for Skype, this one requires no Skype client to be running.

+#### Warning:
+##### This API only works for "modern" Skype (Cloud-based chats).

+This project is under heavy development, not to mention Microsoft may change things at any time.
+Be prepared for things to randomly change/stop working.

 ### TODO:
   - Clean up code.
   - Format events nicely.